trq/proem-defunkt/README.md

 bug: A bug within current code.
 These take priority over any other work and where possible should be assigned to the next available milestone.

-maintenance: This is a general issue type that covers other things like documentation, server setup/configs, phpunit version changes and support scripts like those found within the /bin directory.
+maintenance: This is a general issue type that covers other things like project direction & maintenance as well as server issues relating to the Proem project's infrastructure.

 A new feature or idea should be marked as a 'proposal' and should not be assigned to any milestone.
 While an issue is a proposal the idea can be fleshed out and commented on until a concrete idea of how it will be implemented is formed.
 Once that is done and the idea is determined to be viable, the issue will likely be moved to a 'task', or if need be a 'bug' and it will be allocated a milestone.
 Tasks are components of work that are ready to be implemented.
 If you plan on working on a Task please attempt to assign it to yourself before doing so.
 No one want's to double up on what is being done.